 TEV = Cost of the Next Best Alternative + Value of Performance Differential

-Cost of the next best alternative is the cost of a comparable product offered by some other company.
-Value of performance differential is the value of additional features provided by the seller of a product.
+The cost of the next best alternative is the cost of a comparable product offered by some other company.
+The value of performance differential is the value of additional features provided by the seller of a product.

 A firm’s product may be superior to the next best alternative in some dimensions but inferior in others.